jonmmay/sketch-scrollmotion/README.md

 ## Export for SmartStudio
 * The exported folder of files will be saved in the same directory of your Sketch file
-* Zip the exported folder, change the file extension from `zip` to `scrollmotiontransit` and upload into your WorkCloud account
+* Zip the exported folder, change the file extension from `zip` to `scrollmotiontransit` and upload into your SmartStudio account

 ![alt text](https://github.com/jonmmay/sketch-scrollmotion/blob/master/Upload.gif?raw=true "Upload to WorkCloud")